HomeBlog

 Both models can produce AEO content that surfaces in AI search results.
 A revenue team comparing the 2 on service deliverables sees overlap: SEO, AEO, content structure, search visibility and AI answer presence.

-Both models produced the AI search result, but only one of them had already detected a hiring signal three days earlier, triggered personalised outreach, and put the client in front of that RevOps director before the shortlist was formed.
+Both models produced the AI search result, but only one had already detected a hiring signal three days earlier, triggered personalised outreach, and put the client in front of that RevOps director before the shortlist was formed.

 What does the wrong model cost a scaling revenue team?